m5stack/m5-docs/docs/en/core/face_kit.md

 **[GameBoy Keyboard](#gameBoy-keyboard)**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**[Calculator Keyboard](#calculator-keyboard)**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**[QWERTY Keyboard](#qeerty-keyboard)**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**[FACES Charger](#faces-charger)**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**[Related Link](#Related-Link)**

-**FACES Kit** is a collection of functional panels, contains the most commonly used panels and keyboards with **MEGA328** processor inside, communication protocol through IIC(0x08) as slave mode.
-Using these 3 different panels, you will be able to support keyboard interaction with the M5Core.
+**FACES Kit** is a feast of functional panels, contains the most commonly used panels and keyboards with **MEGA328** processor inside, communication protocol through IIC(0x08) as slave mode.
+With these 3 different panels, it will be very easy to support keyboard interaction with your M5Core.

-If you up for playing some classic video game, GameBoy panel plus M5Core are the perfect combination.
-All you need to do is upload an game simulator onto M5 controller, attach the GameBoy panel, this is how it looks:
+If you up for some classic video game, GameBoy panel plus M5Core is the perfect combination.
+All you need to do is upload an game simulator onto M5 controller, and attach the GameBoy panel underneath. this is how it looks:

 *Download a gameboy game: https://docs.m5stack.com/#/en/quick_start/faces/gameboy_burn_a_nes_game*

 <img src="assets/img/product_pics/core/faces_kit/gameboy_01.png">

 The other two panels are Calculator Keyboard and QWERTY Keyboard.
-These are widely used on those application scenarios that need typing or exchange information.

 <img src="assets/img/product_pics/core/faces_kit/calculator.png">